Training on a track offers many possibilities, including building muscle, increasing joint mobility, and boosting calorie burning

 Are you tired of shuffling along at a comfortable pace and ready to take your running to the next level?
 If you’ve been running regularly for the past several months, you might be looking for ways to challenge yourself even further like sneaking in some speed work into your runs.
 Whether or not you’re interested in racing anytime soon, the great thing about speed workouts is that the benefits go beyond the starting line.

-Even recreational runners who run for fitness or weight loss can benefit from even short bursts of faster running.
+Even recreational runners who run for fitness can benefit from even short bursts of faster running.
 Speed work elevates your heart rate, builds muscle, increases joint mobility, and boosts number of calories burned during and after your run.
 If your goal is to run faster, incorporating speed into your training helps improve form and efficiency at all paces by teaching your body to develop fast-twitch muscle fibers.
 When done effectively, running out of your comfort zone leads to favorable physiological adaptations that make your body better at supplying oxygen to your muscles.
 All these benefits combined will help make you a fitter and faster runner at any distance.

 Ready to ramp up?